oleglegun/python-web/Nginx.md

     server 127.0.0.1:8003;  # Application server works on port 8003
 }

+# Virtual host#1 settings
 server {
-    server_name test.legun.pro;  # must be the same in the HTTP domain listen 80;
+    server_name test.legun.pro www.test.legun.pro;  # must be the same in the HTTP domain
+    listen 80;
     client_max_body_size 32m;

-    location / {
+    location / {  # any URI
         proxy_pass http://test;  # redirect all requests to upstream and then send back reply from it
         # We change HTTP headers Host and X-Real-IP
         proxy_set_header Host test.legun.pro;